Matthew Janusauskas, Director, Technology & Consulting Services

-Neva Fairchild, National Independent Living and Employment Specialist
+Neva Fairchild, National Aging & Vision Loss Specialist

 Neva Fairchild joined AFB in 2008 to oversee Esther’s Place at the Center on Vision Loss.
-Esther’s Place is a demonstration model home with over 500 products and environmental adaptations to help visually impaired or blind individuals live a life with no limits.
-Neva has over 25 years of professional experience in blindness rehabilitation and a lifetime of experience living with low vision.
+Esther’s Place was a demonstration model home with over 500 products and environmental adaptations to help visually impaired or blind individuals live a life with no limits.
+Neva has almost 30 years of professional experience in blindness rehabilitation and a lifetime of experience living with low vision.
 She was diagnosed at an early age with cone rod degeneration, a rare genetic eye condition.

 Prior to joining AFB, Neva was a Vocational Rehabilitation Counselor and Employment Assistance Specialist with the Texas Department of Assistive and Rehabilitative Services, and a Vocational Evaluator with the Dallas Lighthouse for the Blind.

 Neva serves in numerous leadership roles, ranging from international to local in scope, with organizations such as the Association for Education and Rehabilitation of the Blind and Visually Impaired and the National Rehabilitation Association.
-She was also appointed by the Governor of Texas to the Rehabilitation Council of Texas, and elected Chair in 2017.
+She was also appointed by the Governor of Texas to the Rehabilitation Council of Texas, and served as Chair in FY17 and 18.

-Neva holds a bachelor’s in rehabilitation science and a master’s in rehabilitation counseling psychology from the University of Texas Southwestern Medical Center.
+Neva holds a bachelor’s in rehabilitation science and a master’s in rehabilitation counseling psychology from the University of Texas Southwestern Medical Center at Dallas.